@RequestMapping handler methods

 A

-annotated reference data accessor methods.
-The handler method may also programmatically enrich the model by declaring aModel
+Viewobject, with the model implicitly determined through command objects and@ModelAttributeannotated reference data accessor methods.
+The handler method may also programmatically enrich the model by declaring aModelargument (see above). -

 A

-value that is interpreted as the logical view name, with the model implicitly determined through command objects and@ModelAttribute
+Stringvalue that is interpreted as the logical view name, with the model implicitly determined through command objects and@ModelAttributeannotated reference data accessor methods.
+The handler method may also programmatically enrich the model by declaring aModelargument (see above). -

 If the method is annotated with

-, the return type is written to the response HTTP body.
-The return value will be converted to the declared method argument type usingHttpMessageConverter
+@ResponseBody, the return type is written to the response HTTP body.
+The return value will be converted to the declared method argument type usingHttpMessageConverters.
+See [mvc-ann-responsebody]. -

 An

-object to provide access to the Servlet response HTTP headers and contents.
-The entity body will be converted to the response stream usingHttpMessageConverter
+HttpEntity<?>orResponseEntity<?>object to provide access to the Servlet response HTTP headers and contents.
+The entity body will be converted to the response stream usingHttpMessageConverters.
+See [mvc-ann-httpentity]. -

 An